sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 No questions or issues yet.*

 - **Mitchell:**
   - *What did you do yesterday?
-I made the member submissions page display the user's in a more uniform format.
-I also linked the board members page with the databaes.
+I made the board members page pull data from firebase and made added buttons that display when you are logged in as an admin.
   - *What are you planning to do today?
-I am planning on creating update and delete functions for the member submissions page.
+I am planning on creating update and delete functions for the board members page.
   - *Any problems?
 I have had no issues so far.

 - **Lucas:**